-2. Store Your Appliances Behind Closed Doors
+3. Store Dried Goods and Appliances Behind Closed Doors

-(MORE: Great Home Design Ideas)
+(MORE: House Design Ideas)

-3. Keep Bins Out of Sight
+5. Keep Bins Out of Sight

 Hide away the functional aspects of a kitchen that are a little less pleasing to the eye, like bins, with integrated storage, and opt for integrated appliances for a seamless look.
 The integrated VelaBin by Masterclass Kitchens features a carbon bio filter lid that blocks unwanted smells from escaping.

-4. Plan in a Pantry
+6. Plan in a Pantry

 The pantry is experiencing a renaissance.
 In modern homes we ask so much of our kitchen that some functions such as storage are being outsourced to out-of-sight spaces.

-(MORE: How to renovate a kitchen)
+(MORE: How to Renovate a Kitchen)

 Pegboards are a great solution for smaller kitchens, providing a spot to hang utensils or to add small shelves to display wares.
 What’s more, they provide the flexibility to swap and change your storage as and when needed.

 (MORE: Built in storage ideas for other areas of your home)

-8. Subtle yet Strategic Storage
+14. Subtle yet Strategic Storage

 Built-in chopping boards, slotted between cupboards, provide subtle yet useful storage that adds to the overall design.